Giorgi Moistsrapishvili: 2025–26 season

 On 25 June 2025, it was announced that Moistsrapishvili would be joining Slovak club FC Spartak Trnava on a 3-year contract.
-He made his debut for the club coming on as a substitute for Miloš Kratochvíl in the 69” minute in the second leg of the Europa League qualifications against BK Häcken.
-Moistsrapishvili scored in the 82” minute after a pass from Michal Ďuriš to make the score 2–1 for Spartak.
+He made his debut for the club coming on as a substitute for Miloš Kratochvíl in the 69th minute in the second leg of the Europa League qualifications against BK Häcken.
+Moistsrapishvili scored in the 82nd minute after a pass from Michal Ďuriš to make the score 2–1 for Spartak.
 He got his first start in a 3–0 win over MFK Ružomberok on 27 July 2025, impressing with his performance and assisting the 2nd goal scored by Philip Azango.

-After coming on as a substitute in the 61” minute against Universitatea Craiova, Moistsrapishvili was able to provide 3 assists in a 4–3 win.
+After coming on as a substitute in the 61st minute against Universitatea Craiova, Moistsrapishvili was able to provide 3 assists in a 4–3 win.
+He was sent off in the 90+10th minute of a 2–1 loss against league newcomers 1.
+FC Tatran Prešov.
+Following injuries and the appointment of new coach Antonio Muñoz, Moistsrapishvili only played seven more games until the end of the season.

 International career

 Moistsrapishvili has represented Georgia at two youth levels, U19 and U21.
 He scored 3 goals in 11 games for the under 19 side.
-Moistsrapishvili was selected for the 2023 UEFA European Under-21 Championship and was part of the side that topped Group A ahead of Portugal, Belgium and Netherlands, before being eliminated on penalties in the quarter-finals by Israel, with Moistsrapishvili scoring his penalty.
+Moistsrapishvili was selected for the 2023 UEFA European Under-21 Championship and was part of the side that topped Group A ahead of Portugal, Belgium and Netherlands, before being eliminated on penalties in the quarter-finals, with Moistsrapishvili scoring his penalty.